Training Tips - Burning out your Puppy/Dog

 Many clients mention that their dog likes to chase the ball yet not return with it.
 Here are a few training tips to have your dog not only chase the ball, but also return the ball to you:

-- Throw the toy no more than 6' away from your dog when they are looking.
+- Throw the ball no more than 6' away from your dog when they are looking.

-- When your dog chases after the toy in any way then praise with your voice.
+- When your dog chases after the ball in any way then praise with your voice.

-- You could also reward with a yummy food treat to reinforce the behavior if your dog is food motivated.
-For lots of dogs, the chase of the toy is the fun part yet observe what is most rewarding for your dog since they each have different personalities.
+- You could also reward with a few yummy food treats to reinforce the behavior if your dog is food motivated.
+For lots of dogs, the chase of the ball is the fun part yet observe what is most rewarding for your dog since they each have different personalities.

-If you have any questions at all on these training tips please come and see us at the Ottawa Pet Expo on Nov 9 & 10 at the Ernst & Young Centre, or send me an email at Marcia@happyhound.ca, or give me a call 613-253-5535 and I will walk you through the process to help with your success.
+If you have any questions at all on these training tips then please send us an email to firstname.lastname@example.org or give Sue a call 613-899-2136 and we will walk you through the process to help with your success.